Developer(s) – Acclaim Studios Austin

 The object of the game is largely reminiscent of that of some of the best 3D platformers ever developed, such as Super Mario 64 and the original Jak & Daxter; completing specific objectives to collect items needed to advance.
 In this case, it’s the hearts of dead wraiths, which gives Vexx a much darker undertone than either one of the aforementioned games.
 There is also an emphasis on combat and stringing combos together, which for the most part keeps things interesting.
 I did enjoy how tasks to complete in order to collect the hearts were surprisingly varied, and how there are a fair few hearts to collect in each level, giving players plenty to do.
 Interestingly, some of the hidden locations in the game that can be found relatively early on involve warping into and traversing through wall paintings, which are mechanics extremely reminiscent of the game Contrast, which involves players having to traverse shadow in order to get around.
 I can’t help but wonder if this game influenced Contrast.

 Controls – 8/10

-For the most part, the controls are fairly simple to cope with, like most other 3D platformer that require the use if an analogue stick for movement, but I did find a couple of flaws.
+For the most part, the controls are fairly simple to cope with, like most other 3D platformers that require the use of an analog stick for movement, but I did find a couple of flaws.
 For example, the swimming mechanics weren’t handled particularly well, handled in a manner reminiscent of the swimming mechanics in Majora’s Mask.
 I also wished that combat could have been handled a little bit better.
-I thin that having a targeting system reminiscent of Ocarina of Time or Dark Cloud would have helped to significantly improve the experience and add a lot more fluency to it.
+I think that having a targeting system reminiscent of Ocarina of Time or Dark Cloud would have helped to significantly improve the experience and add a lot more fluency to it.